 Does Topical Triamcinolone Acetonide Help Acne?

-It is not a good idea to use topical triamcinolone acetonide on raised acne.
+No, triamcinolone acetonide will not help acne.
+Ultimately, it is not a good idea to use topical triamcinolone acetonide on raised acne.
 Not only will not help clear acne, but the steroid properties can actually worsen acne flare-ups.

 What About Cystic Acne?